Exam: Preparations

 From the perspective of a test developer, there is great variability with respect to time and effort needed to prepare a test.
-Likewise, from the perspective of a test taker, there is also great variability with respect to the time and needed to obtain a desired grade or score on any given test.
-When a test developer constructs a test, the amount of time and effort is dependent upon the significance of the test itself, the proficiency of the test taker, the format of the test, class size, deadline of test, and experience of the test developer.
+Likewise, from the perspective of a test taker, there is also great variability with respect to the time and effort needed to obtain a desired grade or score on any given test.
+When a test developer constructs a test, the amount of time and effort is dependent upon the significance of the test itself, the proficiency of the test taker, the format of the test, class size, deadline of the test, and experience of the test developer.

 The process of test construction has been aided in several ways.
 For one, many test developers were themselves students at one time, and therefore are able to modify or outright adopt questions from their previous tests.
 In some countries, book publishers often provide teaching packages that include test banks to university instructors who adopt their published books for their courses.
 These test banks may contain up to four thousand sample test questions that have been peer-reviewed and time-tested.
 The instructor who chooses to use this testbank would only have to select a fixed number of test questions from this test bank to construct a test.